dstackai/dstack/README.md

 Upon startup, the server sets up the default project called `main`.
 Prior to using `dstack`, make sure to [configure clouds](https://dstack.ai/docs/guides/clouds#configuring-backends).

-Once the server is up, you can orchestrate LLM workloads using either the CLI or Python API.
+Once the server is up, you can orchestrate GPU workloads using either the CLI or Python API.

 ## Using CLI

 ### Define a configuration

-The CLI allows you to define what you want to run as a YAMl file and run it via the `dstack run` CLI command.
+The CLI allows you to define what you want to run as a YAML file and run it via the `dstack run` CLI command.

 Configurations can be of three types: `dev-environment`, `task`, and `service`.